 Article 31: The responsible party of a social service organization serves as its legally-designated representative in accordance with the provisions of the charter.
 Where laws or administrative regulations provide otherwise, follow those provisions.

 Article 32: Those with any of the following circumstances must not serve as a social service organization's responsible party, director or supervisor:

 (1) Persons lacking or having limited civil capacity;

-(2) Those who have been punished for an intentional crime, where 5 years has not yet elapsed since the completion of the criminal penalty;
+(2) Those who have been punished for an intentional crime, where 5 years have not yet elapsed since the completion of the criminal penalty;

 (3) Those who served as the legally-designated representative of social organizations whose registration certificate was revoked for violations of the law and bore personal responsibility, within 5 years since the date of revocation;